orlandosyv/orlandosyv/README.md

 - 📫 How to reach me: sergioyv@gmail.com

-- 🌱 I’m currently learning .Net 7
+- 🌱 I’m currently learning Azure and Containers (Docker)

 - You can find my portfolio here -> https://troopl.com/orlandosyv